seedrobotics/tinysafeboot/software/tsbloader_advanced/binaries/README.md

 From Jan 2019 a GUI Tool is available to assist in using TSB Loader.
 This is essentially a GUI wrapper for the Command line tool.
 You MUST have TSBloader_adv.exe version 1.0.5 to use this tool.
-The tool is written n VB.Net and has been tested under Windows 10 only.
+The tool is written in VB.Net and has been tested under Windows 10 only.
 Linux and MacOS have not been tested and are unlikelly to be able to run this tool.
 In this case use the command line tool instead.

+From Apr 2019 (version 1.0.8 of the Advanced Loader tool), we've added the "Magic Bytes" capability that lets users store 2 bytes at their choosing (for model setting, batch identification, ...)
+So far, only the command line tool supports this, using the -xop=m option.
+The GUI tool will be updated at a later stage to include this as well.

 FAQs: